derfsss/bboot/README.rst

   -append "serial debuglevel=3"

-For booting amigaone where -kernel and -initrd options are not yet supported the following QEMU options are needed:
+For booting amigaone with QEMU before version 10.0 where -kernel and -initrd options were not yet supported or for BBoot versions less than 0.8 the following QEMU options are needed:

 .. code-block:: shell